SumoLogic/sumologic-documentation/docs/apm/rum/index.md

 </TabItem>
 </Tabs>

-RUM script can be also wrapped in the form of a browser extension/plugin for monitoring SaaS applications in environments where you can control user browser configuration (e.g., internal employees).
+RUM scripts can be also wrapped in the form of a browser extension/plugin for monitoring SaaS applications in environments where you can control user browser configuration (e.g., internal employees).
 To obtain a customized browser extension for your environment to monitor Real User Experience with Sumo Logic, contact your Account Team or Sumo Logic support.

 :::tip
 You can view and copy a script anytime by clicking **Show Script** for the source.<br/> ![show-script.png](/img/rum/show-script.png)